 Assessment means finding out what your strengths and weaknesses are in certain basic college skills.
 All new students planning to earn an associate degree or transfer to a 4-year college or university must take the assessment tests.
 Your assessment scores will assist you and the counselor you meet with at your New Student Workshop to determine which courses are appropriate for you.
-Find out whether you need to take the assessment tests.
+Assessment schedule and sign-up

 The New Student Workshop will provide you with important information about college programs, services, policies, procedures, and requirements, and is essential for new students.
-There are four options to choose from:
+There are three options to choose from:

-New Student Workshop A counselor will be present to help you select first-semester classes and provide a brief orientation.
+New Student Workshop: A free 3-hour workshop.
+A counselor will be present to help you create an educational plan and provide a brief orientation.
 Sign up for a New Student Workshop.

-Orientation Class (COUNS 030 - 1 unit) Enroll in this class, taught by a counselor, for the best and most complete orientation.
+Orientation Class: (COUNS 030 - 1 unit) Enroll in this class, taught by a counselor, for the best and most complete orientation.
+Includes creation of an educational plan.
 Sign up for COUNS 030 through WebAdvisor.

-Online Orientation Provides a brief but convenient orientation that should be followed by an appointment with a counselor.
+Online Orientation: Provides a brief but convenient orientation that should be followed by an appointment with a counselor.
+Please note that students who select this option must also create an educational plan online through InSite WebAdvisor after their orientation - instructions.
 Click here for the Online Orientation.

 NOTE: If you are a graduating high school student from a local area high school, please contact your schools Career Center or a school counselor early in the spring semester for information about New Student Orientation exclusively for graduating seniors.